Rubilia/EffortLoggerv2/README.md

 ## Installing JSON Package for Concurrent Editing Prototype

-Download the ZIP file from this [URL](https://github.com/stleary/JSON-java) and extract it to get the Jar.
+Download the JAR file from this [URL](https://github.com/stleary/JSON-java) (**Click here if you just want the latest release jar file.**).
 Add the Jar to your build path.

 To add this Jar to your build path:
 - Right-click the Project